-Once your student has made the transition to school and begun to feel comfortable in his new ”culture” of college, both you and he may feel that the transition is complete.
+Once your student has made the transition to school and begun to feel comfortable in their new ”culture” of college, both of you may feel that the transition is complete.
 However, an important stage remains — returning home again.
 Whether the return is relatively brief — for winter break or summer vacation perhaps — or whether it is a more permanent move back home, you and your student should be prepared for potential re-entry awkwardness and difficulties.
 Once again, however, the process is normal.
 Understanding it may help.

-The reverse culture shock of returning home may take your student by surprise because it is unexpected and because he doesn’t realize how much both he, and you, have changed during the transition time.
+The reverse culture shock of returning home may take your student by surprise because it is unexpected and because they don’t realize how much both of you, have changed during the transition time.
 This second transition process may be especially difficult because it is unexpected.

 Your student may not expect to return home and have their home environment feel foreign.
 It’s especially strange and disconcerting to feel out of place in a place that also feels so familiar.
 Your student may have been very busy in the last few days or weeks before returning home, perhaps with exams and papers or social activities.
 In the midst of the excitement and anticipation about returning home, your student hasn’t had time to reflect or think about potential changes.
 During the time away, they may also have developed a somewhat idealized view of home — remembering the good things, but minimizing negative details.